Xiaofei-it/HermesEventBus/README.md

 [Hermes](https://github.com/Xiaofei-it/Hermes) is a smart, novel and easy-to-use framework for Android Inter-Process Communication (IPC).

+[Shelly](https://github.com/Xiaofei-it/Shelly) is a library for business-logic-oriented programming, providing a novel pattern which uses a method chain to illustrate how each component varies with a business object.

 [AndroidDataStorage](https://github.com/Xiaofei-it/AndroidDataStorage) is an easy-to-use and high-performance library for storing data in the Android system.